Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation: Introduction

-Despite their apparent simplicity (see comparisons with other datasets in Table \ref{table:dataset-comparison}), the proposed benchmarks turn out to be highly adversarial to state-of-the-art LLMs.
-On the KNP task, humans with zero training and zero demonstrations achieve an accuracy of 92\%, 21 percentage points (pp) above the best LLM, Claude-4.5-Opus.
-The best GPT-5 model achieves only 63\%, whereas GPT-4o performs at random chance.
-On the task of IKD, Claude-4.5-Opus achieves 66\%.
-All other models perform below 60\%, while random chance is 50\%.
-The zero-shot human baseline is at 76\%.
-The surprising failures of LLMs in understanding seemingly simple stories highlight their deficiency in the critical ability of estimating knowledge states.
+Our proposed benchmarks demand a more advanced capacity for tracking knowledge states and understanding how they affect actions in the real world (Table \ref{table:dataset-comparison} shows comparisons with existing datasets).
+They are highly adversarial to state-of-the-art LLMs.
+On the KNP task, humans with zero training and zero demonstrations achieve an accuracy of 92\%, 23 percentage points (pp) above the best LLM, Claude-4.5-Opus.
+GPT-5.4 achieves only 61\%, whereas GPT-4o performs at random chance.
+On the IKD task, Claude-4.5-Opus achieves 68\% classification accuracy and 0.59 IoU for localization, whereas other models remain at or below roughly 60\% accuracy.
+The zero-shot human baseline reaches 76\% accuracy.
+The surprising failures of LLMs in understanding seemingly simple stories highlight their deficiency in the critical ability of estimating knowledge states and potential actions.

 This paper makes the following contributions: \begin{itemize} \itemsep{0pt} \item Inspired by cognitive research, we propose an important dimension of LLM evaluation: the ability to understand and share intentions (USI) of humans.
-As USI can be difficult to measure directly, we propose to evaluate a prerequisite skill, knowledge state tracking and estimation (KSTE). \item We build simple and short KSTE tests that push most state-of-the-art LLMs (except the latest Claude and Gemini models) to marginally above random chance.
+As USI can be difficult to measure directly, we propose to evaluate a prerequisite skill: knowledge state tracking and potential action estimation. \item We build simple and short tests that push most state-of-the-art LLMs (except the latest Claude and Gemini models) to marginally above random chance.
 The finding is interesting by itself and highlights the need for further research on USI. \end{itemize}